the-turing-way/the-turing-way/book/website/community-handbook/persona/persona-contributions.md

 #### Personas & Pathways:

-**1.** *Organisation*: The Narnia National AI Institute (NNAII) have agreed to share their internal guidance on communicating safe and ethical artificial intelligence to The Turing Way.
+**1.** *Organisation*: The Narnia National AI Institute (NNAII) have agreed to share their internal guidance on communicating safe and ethical artificial intelligence to _The Turing Way_.
 The chapters were written by a team of people within NNAII and converted into pull requests that fit The Turing Way style guide.
 Each individual from the team is listed as a contributor in the Contributors Table with a 🖋 (`content`) emoji or other relevant contributions they have made.